SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: Experiments

 \subsubsection{Exploration of different depth estimation methods}

-We further compare different design choices of depth map including DepthAnything~\cite{depthanything}, Marigold~\cite{marigold}, MiDaS~\cite{Ranftl2022} and ZoeDepth~\cite{zoe}.
+We further compared different design choices of depth map including DepthAnything~\cite{depthanything}, Marigold~\cite{marigold}, MiDaS~\cite{Ranftl2022}, ZoeDepth~\cite{zoe} and DepthCrafter~\cite{hu2024-DepthCrafter}.
 The results are available in supplementary materials.
 The proposed method can produce new viewpoint images that are realistic, seamless, and rich in detail, regardless of the depth estimation method used.
 This capability demonstrates the versatility and robustness of the proposed method, ensuring superior performance in various applications and environments.